NCAR/GeoCAT/pages/contributing.md

 programming language plus the myriad packages that go along with it.
 Because there are so many Python packages available, maintaining interoperability between them is a huge challenge.
-To overcome some of these difficulties we strongly recommend the use of Anaconda [Anaconda](https://www.anaconda.com/download/) or [miniconda](https://conda.io/miniconda.html/) to manage your Python ecosystem.
+To overcome some of these difficulties we strongly recommend the use of [Anaconda](https://www.anaconda.com/download/) or [miniconda](https://conda.io/miniconda.html/) to manage your Python ecosystem.
 These package managers allow you to create a separate, custom